Rudolph (town), Wisconsin

-The Town of Rudolph is located in Wood County, Wisconsin, in the United States.
-As of the 2000 census, the town population was 1,161.
+The Town of Rudolph is located in Wood County, Wisconsin, United States.
+As of the 2020 census, the town population was 1,027.
 The Village of Rudolph is located within the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 29.7 square miles (77.0 km^{2}), of which, 29.7 square miles (76.9 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.13%) is water.
+According to the United States Census Bureau, the town has a total area of 29.7 square miles (77.0 km^{2}), of which 29.7 square miles (76.9 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.13%) is water.

 History

-The part of the town within three miles of the Wisconsin River was in the "Indian strip," sold by the Menominees to the U.S. government in the 1836 Treaty of the Cedars.
+The part of the town within three miles of the Wisconsin River was in the "Indian strip," ceded by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
 As such, it was logged and surveyed early.
 In 1840 a crew working for the U.S. government surveyed that southern half of the six mile square that would become the town of Rudolph, walking through the woods and crossing the river, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 Considerable good land on the North East part of this Fractional Township.
 Extensive(?)
 Lumbering Establishment of Draper Faytte(?) on sec 34.
 Apparently Extensive Bog iron ore bed on same section a short distance above said milling Establishment - specimen appears very rich & heavy.

 The mill and bog iron were actually on the south side of the river, in what would become Biron.

 In 1851 another crew surveyed the section lines of the north half of what would become the town of Rudolph, producing this general description: